| Title: | Genetic Algorithm and Particle Swarm Optimization |

 .

-For more information on crossover algorithms please see Kora, Yadlapalli (2017).
+For more information on crossover algorithms, please see Kora and Yadlapalli (2017).

-The function returns a matrix which rows are children.
+The function returns a matrix whose rows are children.

 P. Kora, P. Yadlapalli.
 (2017).
 Crossover Operators in Genetic Algorithms: A Review.
 International Journal of Computer Applications, 162 (10), 34-36, <doi:10.5120/ijca2017913370>.